 Tile installers can earn a biennial (two year) certificate of completion documenting that they have studied and understand the current industry standards and proper installation methods for thin-set applications.
 Employers have access to management reports to monitor employee performance.

 Tile companies can demonstrate to architects and homeowners that their tile installers have been trained on proper installation methods using industry standards, thereby avoiding costly delays and failures.

 The Spanish version of the ITS Verification course is recommended for people who speak and read Spanish fluently and who attended school in a Spanish speaking country.
 Those who don’t read Spanish fluently, and do read English, should take the English version of the course.

 Latest Version with New Topics Now Available

 In March 2017 the USA English and Spanish versions, and the Canadian English version of the ITS course were updated.
 A new section that reflects a growing trend in Thin Tile Panels has been added called How to Install the Gauged Porcelain Tile Panels.
 This new lesson appears in the Special Tile Applications chapter and focuses on wall and floor installations, product characteristics, the tools necessary for installing these large tile panels, proper substrate conditions and installation methods.
-It is chock full of photos, video clips and animations to assist in teaching installers how to install these large tile panels.
+It is loaded full of photos, video clips and animations to assist in teaching installers how to install these large tile panels.